We performed a comparison between Cisco Secure Endpoint and Sophos Intercept X based on real PeerSpot user reviews.

-Cisco Secure Endpoint is ranked 5th in Endpoint Protection for Business (EPP) with 13 reviews while Sophos Intercept X is ranked 6th in Endpoint Protection for Business (EPP) with 63 reviews.
-Cisco Secure Endpoint is rated 8.8, while Sophos Intercept X is rated 8.6.
-The top reviewer of Cisco Secure Endpoint writes "We have gained more visibility into what's going on because it detects a lot of threats".
+Cisco Secure Endpoint is ranked 5th in EPP (Endpoint Protection for Business) with 13 reviews while Sophos Intercept X is ranked 6th in EPP (Endpoint Protection for Business) with 56 reviews.
+Cisco Secure Endpoint is rated 8.6, while Sophos Intercept X is rated 8.6.
+The top reviewer of Cisco Secure Endpoint writes "Makes it possible to see a threat once and block it across all endpoints and your entire security platform".
 On the other hand, the top reviewer of Sophos Intercept X writes "Great reporting and good training with a pretty straightforward setup".
-Cisco Secure Endpoint is most compared with Microsoft Defender for Endpoint, CrowdStrike Falcon, Cortex XDR by Palo Alto Networks, SentinelOne and Fortinet FortiEDR, whereas Sophos Intercept X is most compared with Microsoft Defender for Endpoint, CrowdStrike Falcon, SentinelOne, Cortex XDR by Palo Alto Networks and Kaspersky Endpoint Security for Business.
+Cisco Secure Endpoint is most compared with Microsoft Defender for Endpoint, Cortex XDR by Palo Alto Networks, CrowdStrike Falcon, SentinelOne and Kaspersky Endpoint Security for Business, whereas Sophos Intercept X is most compared with Microsoft Defender for Endpoint, SentinelOne, CrowdStrike Falcon, Kaspersky Endpoint Security for Business and Cortex XDR by Palo Alto Networks.
 See our Cisco Secure Endpoint vs. Sophos Intercept X report.

 We monitor all EPP (Endpoint Protection for Business) reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.